 Metroid Prime 4 - The story so far...

-We start two-and-a-half years ago.
+We start three years ago.
 In a move that went against Nintendo's general rule of only discussing games releasing in the coming year, the company revealed a logo for Metroid Prime 4 way back at E3 2017, just three months after the release of Switch.
 Confirming that the game was in development, it soon came to light that Retro Studios, the development company who made the original trilogy of games on GameCube and Wii, was not involved with this new game (at that time).

 Regardless of who was involved, the very existence of the game created ripples of excitement among series fans.
 The following February it was revealed that Bandai Namco Singapore was working with Nintendo on Metroid Prime 4.
 The company has co-developed (or assisted development of) several Nintendo games in the past including entries in the Mario Kart and Super Smash Bros. franchises, so it was hardly a surprise that Nintendo might turn to them for assistance with Metroid.